Contaminated Land Management sub-programs

 - preparing support documentation and conducting training to council staff in improve the long term contaminated land capacity of the regions

-- liaising regularly with the NSW EPA and Contaminated Land Management Program Manager, including in relation to the technical assistance where required and on grant progress and acquittal
+- liaising regularly with the NSW EPA and Contaminated Land Management Program Manager, including in relation to the technical assistance where required and on grant progress

 - the environmental sensitivity of the region